Skip to content

 Applying for, and becoming a Deputy, means that you’ll be authorised by the Court of Protection to make decisions on a young person's behalf if they 'lack mental capacity'.
 They may still be able to make decisions for themselves at another time or about a different topic.

-The Mental Capacity Act is in place to protect young people who 'lack mental capacity', it stops blanket assessments of someone’s ability to make decisions based on their disability.
+The Mental Capacity Act is in place to protect young people who 'lack mental capacity'.
+It stops blanket assessments of someone’s ability to make decisions based on their needs or disability.

-There are two types of deputy and you can apply to be one or both types.
+There are two types of deputy and you can apply to be one or both.
 Gov.uk has the full list of responsibilities for both types of deputy:

-• Property and financial affairs deputy - this kind of deputy does things like pay the young person's bills or organise their pension.
+• Property and financial affairs deputy - this kind of deputy does things like pay a young person's bills or organise their pension.

-• Personal welfare deputy - this kind of deputy makes decisions about medical treatment and the way the young person is looked after.
+• Personal welfare deputy - this kind of deputy makes decisions about medical treatment and the way a young person is looked after.

 Wills and Inheritance

-It is every parent's priority that their child or young person remains as happy and as comfortable as possible when they have passed.
-For lots of parents this may mean leaving an inheritance gift of some kind to help support their young person's independence.
+It is every parent carer's wish that their child or young person remains as happy and as comfortable as possible, when they pass away.
+For lots of parent carers this may mean leaving an inheritance gift of some kind to help support their young person's independence.

 There are lots of different ways to plan for and protect your young person's future, as well as lots of factors to consider.
 If you're thinking about leaving your young person an inheritance, it is important to remember that:

-• loved ones could become the target for financial abuse from others.
+• loved ones could potentially become a target for financial abuse from others.

 How could a trust help?

-If your child or young person has a profound disability or lacks 'mental capacity' you may consider putting your inheritance gift into a trust.
+If your child or young person has a profound disability or 'lacks mental capacity' you may want to consider putting your inheritance gift into a trust.
 A trust is a legal arrangement that enables between 2 and 4 people (trustees) to manage the inheritance gift left to your child, or young person, according to your wishes.

 Some trusts also get special tax treatment, these trusts are called Trusts for Vulnerable Beneficiaries.